 - In the event of a member of the Committee resigning or if a particular class does not elect a representative at the AGM, the Committee may co-opt a parent/guardian to the vacancy until the next AGM.

 - At its first meeting the Committee shall elect, for a term of one year, Officers of the Association, namely a Chairperson, Vice Chairperson, Secretary and Treasurer from amongst its members.
 A simple majority will determine the outcome of the election for those posts.
 In the event of a tie the matter shall be decided by the drawing of lots.
-The Officers may hold the positions for a maximum of three successive years but must be re-elected by the members of the Committee each year.
+The Officers may hold the positions for a maximum of two successive years but must be re-elected by the members of the Committee each year.
 If for any reason an officer is unable or unwilling to continue to act the Committee shall elect a replacement from amongst its members at the next available opportunity.